SurAnand/suranand.github.io/_posts/2016-08-23-data-analysis-snippets1.md

 ## This is ambitious!

 Well ... as the world knows, Python is one of the coolest languages out there.

-Python is one of the most recommended languages particularly for data analysis.
+And it is one of the most recommended languages particularly for data analysis.
 Mostly because of the kind of massive support given by python's existing libraries for this purpose.
+The power of python standard libraries is what we will see in this snippet.

+## Some Background Noise ;-)

 Life is all about data right now.
 So I chose to give myself a tough project.
 Every now and then, I want to record anything I find interesting in doing data analysis with python.